Radio kits in SKB cases - IC-7300 shown.

 To better support local public service events like The Prouty, Vermont 100, Vermont 50, Covered Bridge Half-Marathon, and others, we're building out the network of APRS site.
-If you'd like to host either a digipeater or iGate station, get in touch with Steve W1HS to see if your site is appropriate.
+If you'd like to host either a digipeater or iGate station, get in touch with Steve W1HS to see if your site is would be useful.

 HF Beam "Portable-izing"

 We have two HF and one 6m beam to make fully portable, which makes setup and tear down far easier.
 This involves permanently attaching boom saddle-blocks, slitting element ends and adding thumb-turn hose clamps, etc. If you've seen our portablized Moseley Mini-33A beam, you'll know what the goal is.
-Hopefully we'll get a crew of three or four together this fall or next spring.
+Hopefully we'll get a crew of three or four together this spring, pandemic permitting.
 Contact Dave, WA1ZCN.

 Mesh Networking Kits

 Steve W1HS has been putting together a deployable Amateur Radio 5 GHz mesh network based on the AREDN standard.
 This will be used at Field Day to connect logging computers, and can be used for public service events or ARES emergency operations.
 He would love to train other members to operate and expand this system.